akruszewski/gibl/manuscript/chapter2.md

 As we have mentioned, an example of a data structure is numbers together with the plus and multiplication functions.

-From the motivation in the previous section we can see a need of forming such a composite data type, where, for example, a block is a structure that contains a hash, an owner, transaction amount, etc.
+From the motivation in the previous section we can see a need of forming such a composite data type, where, for example, a block is a structure that contains a hash, an owner, and transaction amount.

 There are many data structures.
 An ordered list is one example, representing the numbers {$$}(1, 2, 3){/$$} in that order.
 There are operations on lists, such as counting the number of elements, appending two lists, etc.